-On April 3, 2008, The Company, through its wholly owned subsidiary, completed the acquisition of substantially all of the assets of Centex Home Services, LLC, a Nevada limited liability company, HomeTeam Pest Defense, Inc., a Nevada corporation, and HomeTeam Pest Defense, LLC, a Delaware limited liability company, related to the business of providing termite and pest control services to homebuilders, businesses and homeowners.
-Subject to post-closing adjustments, the purchase price paid for the acquisition was approximately \$137.7 million.
+On April 3, 2008, the Company, through its wholly owned subsidiary, completed the acquisition of substantially all of the assets of Centex Home Services, LLC, a Nevada limited liability company, HomeTeam Pest Defense, Inc., a Nevada corporation, and HomeTeam Pest Defense, LLC, a Delaware limited liability company, related to the business of providing termite and pest control services to homebuilders, businesses and homeowners.
+The final purchase price paid for the acquisition was \$134.0 million.
 The purchase price was negotiated at arms length.

 HomeTeam Pest Defense has a customer base of approximately 400,000 customers, which are served from 50 service locations in 13 states.
 HomeTeam Pest Defense recorded revenues of approximately \$134 million for the fiscal year ended March 31, 2007.
-This acquisition will broaden Rollins' market share considerably.
-The Company's consolidated statements of income include the results of operations of HomeTeam Pest Defense for the period beginning April 1, 2008 through June 30, 2008.
+The Company's consolidated statements of income include the results of operations of HomeTeam Pest Defense for the period beginning April 1, 2008 through September 30, 2008.

-The Company engaged an independent valuation firm to determine the allocation of the purchase price to Goodwill and identifiable Intangible assets.
-Such valuation resulted in the allocation of \$56.4 million to Goodwill and \$89.7 million to other intangible assets, principally customer contracts.
-The Company is in the process of analyzing the estimated values of assets and liabilities acquired and are evaluating third-party valuations of certain tangible and intangible assets and finalizing its operating plans and, thus, the allocation of the purchase price is subject to material revision in its future financial statements.
+The Company engaged an independent valuation firm to determine the allocation of the purchase price to goodwill and identifiable intangible assets.
+Such valuation resulted in the allocation of \$56.7 million to tax-deductible goodwill and \$89.7 million to other intangible assets, principally customer contracts.
 The finite-lived intangible assets, principally customer contracts, are being amortized over periods principally ranging from 8 to 20 years on a straight-lined basis.